ChrisTimperley/EvoAnalyser.py/README.md

     * `type`, a short description of the type of representation in use.
 This information will be used to guide when parsing genomes.

-### `problem` sub-section
+#### `problem` sub-section

 This section identifies the type of problem being solved, and provides its relevant details.
 In addition to any necessary problem-specific details, this sub-section must contain the following properties:

 * `type`, a short description of the type of problem being solved.
 This will be used to decide how the rest of the log file should be parsed.
-* ``
+* `name`, a short description of the actual problem instance being solved, given as a string.
+This information will be used to perform cross-problem-instance comparisons.

 ### Data Section